prosekit/prosekit/plan_integrations_refactor.md

 ## 6. Open Questions

-1. **Should `setupElementProps` also return a `filterProps` helper?** Currently each framework filters out managed props.
-We could export a separate `filterProps(props, propNames, eventNameMap)` to unify this too.
-But it's simple enough inline.
+1. **Should we also export `filterProps`?** Currently each framework filters out managed props (Vue uses `_managedKeys.has()`, Svelte uses destructuring).
+A shared `filterProps(props, propNames, eventNameMap)` could reduce generated code further, but it's simple enough inline.

-2. **Vue render-phase re-calls**: Vue's `_ref` is called from the render function on every update.
-With `setupElementProps`, each call aborts old listeners and creates new ones.
-This is correct because the event handlers may have changed between renders (e.g., the handler closure captures new state).
+2. **WeakMap module-level state**: The `elementHandlers` WeakMap is module-level state.
+This is fine for tree-shaking (the whole module is excluded if unused) and GC (WeakMap doesn't prevent element collection).
+But it means two separate imports of the module would share state — which is actually desirable (same element, same handler map).